oktadev/okta-blog/_source/_posts/2019-09-03-gradle-tutorial.md

 Like all things Gradle, the `Test` task is highly customizable.
 You can set test-specific system properties, configure JVM args, change heap sizes, include or exclude specifics tests, etc...
 Take a look at [the docs for the Test task ](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html) on the Gradle page.

-You can also check out the final state of the project on the [GitHub page](https://github.com/oktadeveloper/okta-spring-boot-gradle-example) on the `master` branch.
+You can also check out the final state of the project on the [GitHub page](https://github.com/oktadeveloper/okta-spring-boot-gradle-example) on the `main` branch.

 ## Wrapping Up